Optimistix/Brain_Tumor_Detection_using_MRI_Images_from_Kaggle_Br35H/README.md

         Model selection process and parameter tuning

 ## Script train.py
-The script training.py can be used to:
+The script train.py can be used to:
         Train the final model
         Save it to a file using pickle

 ## Script predict.py
 The script predict.py can be used to:
-        Load the model
+        Load the model (for use within Docker)
-        Serve it via a web service Flask
+        Define the Lambda handler

+Similarly, the script predict_outside_Docker.py can be used to:
+        Load the model (for use outside Docker, since we then need to use the tflite version included with Tensorflow) Define the Lambda handler

-You can execute predict.py and test.py to test the model on a single sample:
+You can execute predict_outside_Docker.py to locally test the model on a single sample (an MRI image from a tumorous sample):

-python predict.py
-python test.py
+	python predict_outside_Docker.py

 The expected output is

-{'malignant': True, 'malignant_probability': 1.0}
+{'prediction': 0.9496070146560669}

 ## Files with dependencies
         Pipenv and Pipenv.lock